slurio/BreakUp-Space-Frontend/README.md

 The antithesis of ghosting.
 The webite provides users with templated "breakup" texts that make it much easier to breakup with ghosting.

-Save a heart, sent a text.
+Save a heart, send a text.

 ## Try It Live

 Coming soon ...
-Site is currently being developed
+Site is currently being developed!

 ## Dev Tools